- J.D.Duke University School of Law2009

 - B.A.Duke Universitysumma cum laude, Phi Beta Kappa2005

 Amelia Hairston-Porter's practice focuses on internal and government investigations, international corporate compliance, and white collar defense, primarily involving the Foreign Corrupt Practices Act (FCPA).
-Ms. Hairston-Porter advises multinational companies with respect to complex DOJ and SEC enforcement actions, frequently stemming from cross border investigations in a variety of industries.
-This has included managing large-scale e-discovery and production processes, conducting witness interviews and making presentations to U.S. enforcement agencies.
+Ms. Hairston-Porter frequently advises companies and individuals with respect to complex U.S. and foreign enforcement actions in connection with transnational criminal investigations.

 - Intern, North Carolina Attorney General’s Office, Medicaid Fraud Investigation Unit, 2007

 - Member, Committee on White Collar Crime, American Bar Association